 SPANA’s trustees are responsible for ensuring our charity is pursuing its long-term goals, effectively managing its finances and successfully fulfilling its charitable obligations, while operating in line with all legal requirements and the wishes of our supporters.

 A leading financial services expert, Gavin has held a number of senior management roles at Credit Suisse, Standard Bank, UBS and Barclays.
 Gavin has been a trustee of SPANA since June 2014 and became our Deputy Chair in February 2021.
-In addition to serving as our Deputy Chair of Trustees, Gavin also Chairs our Finance and Audit Committee.
+In addition to serving as our Deputy Chair of Trustees, Gavin also Chairs our Finance and Audit Committee and our People Committee.